suhasmaddali/suhasmaddali/README.md

 &emsp;&emsp; [🔍Google Play store Genre Prediction](https://github.com/suhasmaddali/Google-Play-Store-Genre-Prediction) - In this analysis, we are going to understand the different type of apps in Google Play store.
 In addition, we are also going to understand the NULL values that are present in our data.
 Moreover, we are going to analyze the total number of apps that are paid and free.
 We also would differentiate those apps based on age groups respectively.

+## List of Certifications
+There are numerous machine learning and data science courses that I went through in order to gain a theoretical understanding of the concepts before their practical implementation in the form of projects.
+Below are some of my certifications and the contents covered in the course respectively.

 These are some of my projects that I have worked and uploaded on GitHub.
 Feel free to reach out if you have any questions or explanation of the projects.
 Looking forward to share my knowledge to the community.

 Below are some of the ways we might connect.
 Feel free to share your thoughts.
 Thanks!😁